Step 27 – Deceased Estate Administration Guide

 Prior to lodging an application, you should check the Probate Notice Database for previous applications that may have been made by another Executor, Administrator or Next of Kin.
 You can search here.

-Note: in some applications the Executor applying for a Grant of Probate or Letters of Administration are referred to as plaintiffs.
+Note: in some applications the Executor making a Grant of Probate application is referred to as plaintiff.

-Depending on the State/Territory to which you will be applying for a Grant of Probate or Letters of Administration, the following process applies:
+Depending on the state/territory to which you will apply for a Grant of Probate, the following process applies:

 Supreme Court of Western Australia